VolodymyrVolynets/CatGram/README.md

 # CatGram

 App where you can watch on cats picture unlimited time.
 Makes HTTP request on open API using Combine Framework and gets a random cats image.
 When one image was seen by user download one more.
+Save already downloaded images in cache.